 About LinnCo.
 Source: LINN Energy.
 Click image to enlarge.

-LINN is a limited liability company (LLC) that makes &distributions& of income.
-LinnCo is a C-corp whose sole function is to own shares of LINN and pay ÷nds.& (They have different tax implications; one is treated as capital gains at the time of disbursement and the other isn't.)
+LINN is a limited liability company (LLC) that makes "distributions" of income.
+LinnCo is a C-corp whose sole function is to own shares of LINN and pay "dividends."
+(They have different tax implications; one is treated as capital gains at the time of disbursement and the other isn't.)
 Both trade on the NASDAQ stock exchange.

 Monday's investor reaction to the merger was tepid.
 LINN share prices actually fell a bit and analysts said the company overpaid in the end, although they've been generally impressed with Berry's own performance as it ramped up production over the past year.